songproducer/nefarious-capsicum/_posts/2015-12-17-the-importance-of-anonymous-money.md

 >You didn’t contribute to the loss

-So if you send money to a bank account, that is contributing to the loss and there is no protection for your loss.
+So if you send money to a bank account, that is contributing to the loss and there is no protection for that loss.

-In a world without cash and more dependability on banking services, I expect there'd be the same level or more fraud because scammers will just spend their ill gotten gains ASAP anyway, leaving a merchant somewhere at a loss if the transaction is reversed.
+In a world without cash and more dependability on banking services, I expect there'd be the same level or more fraud because scammers will spend their ill gotten gains ASAP anyway, leaving a merchant somewhere at a loss if the transaction is reversed.

 ###More tax collected
 If everyone was forced to use a government monitored stored value account, nobody could possible avoid paying tax.
 This is just a recipe for disaster.
 Paying tax not only supports schools, hospitals and police - it also supports political corruption, corporations (who usually don't pay tax anyway), propaganda, cronyism, inequality and most disgustingly, large scale wars.